how to clean deep fryer oil?

-- Filter.
-Now, this one is player’s choice but it is the fundamental key for cleaning your oil.
+- Filter Now, this one is a player’s choice, but it is the fundamental key for cleaning your oil.
 Commercial restaurants have a big filtering machine, but you can do it at home.
 You need:

 - An empty container that can hold the amount of oil you want to filter, like a pot or cup.

 - A screen, like a mesh strainer or a colander and/or…

 - A coffee filter, paper towel, or cheesecloth.

 - A ladle or pot to divvy out the oil.

 - Maybe a funnel, depending on the shape of your container (i.e. a bottle).